bathyg/PATS/README.md

 ## Purpose of this method:

 PATS allows researchers to efficiently identify a peptide/protein of interest, with or without PTMs, from existing large mass spectrometry data sets.
-Using interactome data, PATS can assign putative function of your target peptide/protein using known protein interaction.
+Using interactome data, PATS can assign putative functions of your target peptide/protein using known protein interactions.

+### For example:

-For example, researchers from lab X identified a novel peptide "EDITPEP" with a novel PTM (+123.45 Da on E), and they want to know 1.If it is real?
-2.Possible functions of it?
+Researchers from lab X, identified a novel peptide "EDITPEP" with a novel PTM (+123.45 Da on E), and they want to know 1.If it is real?
+2.Possible functions?

 **PATS solution:**
 Go to sequest.scripps.edu/PATS, search for "E(+123.45)DITPE(+123.45)P" on PATS.
 If found, PATS will show the potential protein interaction network of it.
 If not found, PATS will allow you to submit it for search.
 After the search is done, PATS will email you and you will be able to see the search results.